owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 2. Classified moving segments must have correct timespans
    - Comparing the generated _expected_ output to the classified timespans
-   - This is just a week old
+   - Wrote this a week ago

 ## Testing Still Segment Lengths